-As part of the NSS 2020, we are running the first stage of a pilot looking at the feasibility of expanding the NSS to students on 1-year (full-time equivalent) courses - these students have previously been excluded from the survey population.
+As part of the NSS 2020, we are running the first stage of a pilot looking at the feasibility of expanding the NSS to students on one year (full-time equivalent) courses.
+These students have previously been excluded from the survey population.

 This forms part of a wider programme of exploratory work designed to assess the feasibility of including students across all years of study in the survey.

 More information and guidance on the delivery of this pilot will be sent directly to eligible providers.

 In 2017 a new National Student Survey was introduced following extensive research.
 The new survey included nine new questions on student engagement and updated questions on assessment and feedback and learning resources.

 The new survey was evaluated to see how it had worked in practice and to establish if there were any issues.
 See the report detailing findings from the student and institutional online surveys.